cloudflare/workers-sdk/.changeset/clever-needles-love.md

 feat: add new `--env-interface` to `wrangler types`

-Add the possibility for users to specify the "env" interface name they want `wrangler types` to generate, via the new CLI flag `env-interface`
+Allow users to specify the name of the interface that they want `wrangler types` to generate for the `env` parameter, via the new CLI flag `--env-interface`

 Example: